-Michael Jackson kids and friends image
+Michael Jackson kids & friends

 Provided by real estate developer Mohamed Hadid (via image.net), the above photo shows Hadid (left) and his children alongside Michael Jackson and his kids – Michael Joseph Jr. (far left), Paris Michael Katherine (center), and Prince Michael II (front center) – on Nov.
 27, ’08, at Jackson’s Holmby Hills residence in Los Angeles’ Westside.